fs3cs0ciety/linux-rootkit/README.md

    The module can remove itself from the `/proc/modules` list, making it difficult for userspace tools like `lsmod` to detect its presence.
 It can also add itself back into the list when necessary.

 * **Gain Root Capabilities**
    By hooking the `hooked_kill` syscall, Rasta can set all process IDs (UIDs, GIDs, etc.) to 0, giving the module root privileges.
-This enables full control over the system without being detected.
+This enables full control over the system.

 * **Hide `taint` Messages from `dmesg` or `/dev/kmsg`**
    Rasta hides any kernel `taint` messages that would typically show up in `dmesg` or `/dev/kmsg`.
 This helps to cover up any traces of kernel modifications, making the rootkit harder to detect.